Andjelaaaa/3D-image-classification-tutorial/README.md

 ## Dataset

-I used a subset of the dataset by [MosMedData: Chest CT Scans with COVID-19 Related Findings](https://www.medrxiv.org/content/10.1101/2020.05.20.20100362v1) which consists of 200 3D CT scans in total for the two classes.
+The dataset is by [MosMedData: Chest CT Scans with COVID-19 Related Findings](https://www.medrxiv.org/content/10.1101/2020.05.20.20100362v1) which consists of 200 3D CT scans in total for the two classes.
 More detail [here](https://github.com/hasibzunair/3D-image-classification-tutorial/releases/tag/v0.2).
+Note that the data is public and I've kept it here for easy access/usage.

 ## What is it about?